Jaishankar to visit Germany and France from Feb 18 to 23 | Law-Order

 - India

-External Affairs Minister S Jaishankar will pay a six-day visit to Germany and France beginning Friday.
+External Affairs Minister S Jaishankar will embark on a six-day visit to Germany and France from Friday during which he will attend a key security conference and a ministerial meet on the Indo-Pacific besides holding bilateral talks.

-Making an announcement on the two-nation visit, the Ministry of External Affairs (MEA) said on Thursday that Jaishankar will participate in the Munich Security Conference in Germany besides other engagements.
+Making an announcement on the two-nation visit, the Ministry of External Affairs (MEA) said on Thursday that Jaishankar will participate in the Munich Security Conference (MSC) in Germany and will also hold talks with foreign ministers and other senior delegates attending it.
+The MSC is expected to extensively deliberate on the escalating tension between the NATO countries and Russia over Ukraine.

+At MSC, he will participate in a panel discussion on the Indo-Pacific and will also lead discussions at an 'Azadi Ka Amrit Mahotsav' event, being hosted by the Indian consulate in Munich and the Observer Research Foundation.

-From Germany, Jashankar will travel to France where he will hold bilateral talks with his French counterpart Jean-Yves Le Drian, MEA spokesperson Arindam Bagchi said at a media briefing.
+From Germany, Jashankar will travel to France where he will hold bilateral talks with his French counterpart Jean-Yves Le Drian on February 20, MEA spokesperson Arindam Bagchi said at a media briefing.

+''At Le Drian's invitation, the external affairs minister will also attend the EU Ministerial Forum for Cooperation in the Indo-Pacific on February 22,'' he said.
+The forum is an initiative of the French Presidency of the European Council. ''The external affairs minister will hold bilateral meetings with counterparts from the EU and other Indo-Pacific countries on the sidelines of the forum.
+He will also give an address at the French Institute of International Relations (IFRI),'' Bagchi said.

+The 27-nation European Union has been in touch with India over the Ukraine crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)